 How do you justify training for 20 hours a week for a competition that only lasts for 20 seconds?
 The physiological part of this answer requires a somewhat deeper analysis.

-Ever since the 1960s, world class swimmers, with only a few exceptions, have swum for 20 hours a week or more.
-This also applies to those competing in short distances, such as 50 and 100 meters.
+Since the 1960s, world-class swimmers—with only a few exceptions—have swum for 20 hours a week or more.
+This also applies to those competing in short distances, such as 50 and 100m.
 But why?
 Swimming 100 meters takes less than a minute and 50 meters takes a little over 20 seconds.
-Most people can accept that open water swimmers about to swim 10 kilometers in two hours need to swim absurd distances, but why should sprint swimmers swim until their skin gets all wrinkly?
+Most people can accept that open water swimmers about to swim 10 kilometers in two hours need to swim absurd distances, but why should sprint swimmers swim until their skin gets wrinkly?
 And why does our skin actually start to look like a prune when we’ve been in the water for a long time?
-Swimming contains many questions for curious minds.
+The science of swimming contains many questions for curious minds.
 In order to avoid the question of prune-like skin interfering with your working memory, let’s get it out of the way.

-The longer the training sessions in the pool, the more wrinkles.
+The longer the training sessions in the pool, the more wrinkles humans get.
 The reason for this has been a mystery for a long time.
-Tom Smulders, researcher at the Institute of Neuroscience at the University of Newcastle, has gone to the bottom of this problem – pun not intended – and has found a solution to the mystery.

-It used to be the consensus of researchers that your fingers got wrinkled due to osmosis (i.e. that the skin absorbed water).
-The osmosis theory is still a widespread myth, even though it’s been rejected in studies showing that people with nerve damage in their fingers don’t experience this prune-like effect.
+It used to be the consensus of researchers that your fingers got wrinkled due to osmosis (that the skin absorbed water).

-Later research has shown that this effect occurs when blood vessels in the fingers contract, which results in the skin folding.
-This is controlled by our autonomic nervous systems, which also controls the beating of our heart, our breathing and many other things we are unable to control with our minds.
+Later research has shown that the “pruning” effect occurs when blood vessels in the fingers contract, which results in the skin folding.
+This is controlled by our autonomic nervous systems, which also controls the beating of our heart, our breathing and many other things beyond our conscious control.

+Tom Smulders, researcher at the Institute of Neuroscience at the University of Newcastle, has gotten to the bottom of this problem—no pun intended—and has found an answer to the mystery.

 Smulders placed balls made out of lead and heavy weights at the bottom of a water-filled container.
 He then let his 20 test subjects move the objects using their thumb and index finger.
 At the first attempt, their hands were dry without wrinkled fingertips.
 At the second attempt, they first had to keep their hands underwater for 30 minutes.
 The experiment clearly showed that moving the objects with wrinkled fingers was much faster and easier.

-People have always lived close to water.
+Humans have always lived close to water.
 In the past, we often looked for food in rivers and lakes.
-To get a better grip on flexible and slippery prey, we over time developed an ability we are unable to control ourselves; namely that our fingers get wrinkly after a period of time in the water.
+To get a better grip on flexible and slippery prey, our body over time developed a response to extended exposure to water: our fingers get wrinkly.

-“This facilitated our use of tools in wet conditions, for example primitive hunting weapons like harpoons,” explains Tom Smulders.
+“This facilitated our use of tools in wet conditions; for example, primitive hunting weapons like harpoons,” explains Tom Smulders.

+Even with the new experiments that show that wrinkles help wet gripping, the osmosis theory is still widespread.
+There have even been studies that show that people with nerve damage in their fingers don’t experience the prune-like effect.

 Why swimmers train so much is a more complex issue.
-As usual, we get our answer in small type from the always reliable authorities of history and science.
+As usual, we get our answer in small type from the always-reliable authorities of history and science.